taw00/howto/howto-configure-firewalld-for-linux-examples-laptop-and-server.md

 #sudo firewall-cmd --zone=todds-server --permanent --add-service=cockpit
 ```

-DDOS sucks.
+DDOS attacks suck.
 Throttle bad actors.
 You can leave these uncommented.
 They simply are no-ops until the service is added.
 Note that you can add a rich rule even if the named service doesn't exist yet.

 ```shell
 # Limit a service in order to manage DDOS...